Nutricatch/MD-Nutricatch/README.md

   3. Open the cloned folder in Android Studio
   4. Sync Gradle
   5. Rebuild the project 'Build > Rebuild Project'
   6. Run the app with your desired Phone (min.
-Os : Android )
+Os : Android 7.0 or above)

 ## Libraries
   1. Junit